WestDRI/wgpages/content/pythonhpc.md

 1. On 8 cores this takes 2.007 seconds: running batches of 8+2 calls.
 1. On 1 core it takes 10.013 seconds.

-> Note: we are not doing real calculations here, just waiting for 1 wallclock time second in each call.
+> We are not doing real calculations here, just waiting for 1 wallclock time second in each call.
 If you
 > attempt to run multiple processes (e.g. `ncores = 4` in the code above) on 1 physical core, they will take
-> turns running at the same time, but they will compare their time against the wallclock time, and all of them
+> turns running at the same time, but they will compare their time against the wallclock time (not  CPU time),
-> will finish running as if you had 4 physical cores.
+> and all of them will finish running as if you had 4 physical cores.
+{.note}

 How do we parallelize the slow series with parallel `map()`?
 One idea is to create a function to process each of the $10^8$ terms and use `map()` to apply it to each term.
 Here is the **serial version** of this code: